jbullers/ramblings.blog/content/md/posts/2023-10-05-testing-and-testability.md

 One exception to the above situations where I would strongly encourage testing is to build up your, or your team's, toolkit.
 There's an obvious caveat here: the time spent on designing for testability and writing tests isn't urgently needed to do something else.
+Consider a situation where we haven't had exposure to testing particularly tricky parts of a code base.
+It may be beneficial to write some tests, even if they're low value in and of themselves;
+we derive value from overcoming the challenge of writing them.
-Consider, for example, if we haven't had exposure to testing particularly tricky parts of a code base, or we haven't used certain test libraries or tools long enough or in enough depth to build familiarity.
+Another common situation is where we haven't used certain test libraries or tools long enough or in enough depth to build familiarity with their features or usage patterns.
-Writing tests, or finding ways to make tricky code testable, becomes a valuable exercise not for the tests themselves, but for the practice and learning that comes from it.
+Writing tests, or finding ways to make tricky code testable, becomes valuable for the practice and learning that comes from it.
+The more we have in our toolkit, the better equipped we are to write the tests that truly matter.

 #### Continued Development

 The clear winner for designing for testability is any software that needs to evolve over time.
-As features are added, any sort of manual testing becomes more time consuming, more complicated, and less likely to be thorough.
+As features are added, any sort of manual testing becomes more time-consuming, more complicated, and less likely to be thorough.
 Skipping out on good automated test coverage is likely to become a liability, but that alone is not an argument for designing for testability: we could write tests that treat the entire application as a black box.